bytesnotbits/Odoo-RMA-Tracking/README.md

   Paste the Python code below into the code editor.
   Click Save.
   Crucially, click the "Create Contextual Action" button after saving.
 This makes the action available to the UI.

+Component 3.3: The UI Button (The Trigger)

+- Purpose: To provide a user-friendly, one-click method to run the Server Action.
+- Recreation Steps (Using Studio):

+  Navigate to a transfer document (Inventory > Operations > Transfers) and enter Studio.
+  Go to the "Buttons" tab and click "Add a button".
+  Configure the button properties:

+  Button Text: Create Return RMA
+  Use Existing Action: Check this box.
+  Action: Select the Create and Link Return RMA server action.

+  Configure the "Invisible" attribute with the following domain rules, ensuring the logic is set to "Match any of the following rules:" (OR logic).

+  Rule 1: [ "Related RMA", "is set" ]
+  Rule 2: [ "Operation Type", "is not", "RMA(out)" ]
+  Rule 3: [ "Status", "is not", "Done" ]

+  Close Studio to save the view changes.

+---

+Summary Report for Developer

+Feature: On-Demand RMA Return Creation
+Objective: To create a linked RMA(in) transfer from a validated RMA(out) transfer via a user-controlled button, without affecting the Purchase module.
+Components Created:
+1. Custom Field (via Studio):
+   Model: stock.picking
+   Name: x_studio_related_rma
+   Type: Many2one
+   Relation: stock.picking

+2. Server Action:
+   Name: Create and Link Return RMA
+   Model: stock.picking
+   Type: Execute Python Code
+   Code: [See Python code block above]

+3. UI Modification (via Studio):
+   View Modified: stock.picking form view.
+   Element: A new <button> has been added to the header.
+   Button Label: Create Return RMA
+   Action Called: Create and Link Return RMA (Server Action) Visibility Domain (attrs="{'invisible': ...}"): The button is hidden if ANY of the following are true:

+   x_studio_related_rma is not False. picking_type_id.name is not 'RMA(out)'.
+   state is not 'done'.

+   Domain String: [ "|", "|", ("x_studio_related_rma", "!=", False), ("picking_type_id.name", "!=", "RMA(out)"), ("state", "!=", "done") ]